olivertwistor/podcast-planner/README.md

 More info is coming once the first release is out.

 ## Licensing
-This application is licensed under the MIT License.
-For detailed license terms, please read [LICENSE][8]
+This application is licensed under the Mozilla Public License 2.0.
+For detailed license terms, please read [LICENSE][8].

+### Third-party licenses
+This application uses the following third-party libraries and frameworks:

+* H2 Database &mdash; dually licensed under the Mozilla Public License 2.0 and the Eclipse Public License 1.0

+For detailed license terms for all above libraries and frameworks, please look into [3rd-party-licenses/licenses.txt][2] for a summary of all libraries and frameworks used.
+In the same folder are the full license terms for all the different licenses.

 ## How to contribute
 Thank you for wanting to contribute to this project.
 Open source is all about